 Mrs Hodson is the Head Teacher at Poplar Farm Primary School.
 She has 23 years experience in education with 14 of those years as a Headteacher.
 Mrs Hodson is also a Local Leader of Education (LLE) and uses her wealth of experience to provide support to other schools.

-Mrs Hodson believes all primary aged children should be taught through first hand experiences, including outdoor learning and activities with international schools.
+Mrs Hodson believes all primary aged children should be taught through first hand experiences, including outdoor learning and learning about the wider world.
 She is passionate about opportunities and experiences for all children to enrich their learning, and enjoys planning new activities and resources for the children to enjoy.

 Miss Mason is a Year 2 teacher and Assistant Headteacher at Poplar Farm.
 Miss Mason is also the SENDCO and is currently working towards her National Award for SEN Co-ordination.